aaronpriven/Array-2D-pm/README.md

 - **last\_row()**

     Returns the index of the last row of the object.
-Empty objects return
-    \-1, although there is always one empty arrayref in every object.
+If the object is empty, returns -1.

 - **last\_col()**

     Returns the index of the last column of the object.
 (The index of the last element in the longest row.)
+If the object is empty, returns -1.

 - **element(_row\_idx, col\_idx_)**